FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool Walls.rst

 ------------------------

 1. Move the
-   Walls shapefile to the top of the User Layers.
+   Walls shapefile to the top of the User Layers group.

 .. image:: ../img/Walls/walls2.png